SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 "Yep."

-They closed the doors and trot to the next one.
+They closed the doors and trotted to the next one.

 Starlight said, "This one is the little filly's room."